papamana/cookiecutter-django/README.md

 ## Getting Started

-Create a new Python project
+Create a new Django Python project

 ```
-cookiecutter gh:imankulov/cookiecutter-python-project
+cookiecutter gh:papamana/cookiecutter-django
 ```

 For Windows, you might need to run `python -m cookiecutter` as the command might not work even though it's correctly configured on the PATH.